si-medbif/SIRE516/Week 2/README.md

 3. example.xlsx: An example of the baseline/demographic table (i.e. expected formats)
 4. Week2_Expected_Results.xlsx: A table with expected results.
 You may select to show either mean/SD or median/IQR (i.e. you do not need to show both).

 The "dataset.csv" file contains some errors.
-Please check and correct the file.
-Write a report (MS word or plain text are acceptable) showing all the errors in this file (2 points).
+Please check and correct the file. <b>Write a report (MS word or plain text are acceptable) showing all the errors in this file (2 points)</b>.

 You will create an R script for exploratory data analysis.
 Fill out each row of the baseline/demographics table.
 Please use correct statistical values (e.g. mean, median), units and decimal places of each row based on “example.xlsx”.